StiphyJay/MVCTrack/notes/installation.md

 Please install [CenterNet2](https://github.com/xingyizhou/CenterNet2).
 Make sure to add a link to [CenterNet2](https://github.com/xingyizhou/CenterNet2/tree/master/projects/CenterNet2) folder in your Python path.
-We will use CenterNet2 for 2D instance segmentation and CenterPoint for 3D detection.
+We will use CenterNet2 for 2D instance segmentation and use the segmentation results to generate the virtual points.